what to pack to study abroad in london

 What NOT to Wear – (Click to expand)

 The weather in England may be temperamental and rain often but you will rarely see locals wearing rain boots.
 Invest in waterproof shoes or Chelsea boots so you still look fashionable but are practical.
 While you are free to wear whatever you choose in England, I would avoid bringing ripped jeans and instead invest in something classic like straight leg jeans for women or joggers for men.
-The aim is to look well put together, but practical for your everyday life and activity.
+The aim is to look well put together, but practical for your everyday life and activities.

 FAQs about London/England Study Abroad Trips